ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

 ## VCL base files

-For reverse proxies to work properly with your installation, you need to install the corresponding VCL files for your HTTP Cache.
+For reverse proxies to work properly with your installation, you need to add the corresponding VCL files for your HTTP Cache.

 - [Varnish VCL xkey example](https://github.com/ezsystems/ezplatform-http-cache/tree/2.3/docs/varnish/vcl)